 Diversity figures at Google show that its global workforce is 70% male.

-But Schmidt’s actions seemingly conflict with Google’s mission to increase gender diversity
+But Schmidt’s actions seemingly conflict with Google’s mission to increase gender diversity in its workforce.

 “All of our efforts, including going public with these numbers, are designed to help us recruit and develop the world’s most talented and diverse people,” Google’s website says.